ChordPro/chordpro/docs/content/Directives-env_grid.md

 Other symbols that can be used:

-* `%` denotes that this measure should be playes just like the previous measure.
+* `%` denotes that this measure should be played just like the previous measure.
 The rest of the measure must remain blank.
 * `%%` denotes that the last two measures must be repeated.
 The rest of this measure and the following measure must remain blank.

 Example: